xaviershay/poniard/README.md

 Not widely used.
 May be some obvious things missing from built-in controller sources that you will have to add.

+As far as I know Poniard has not been used on any high traffic applications, and I wouldn't be surprised if there is a performance penalty for using it due to the use of reflection.
+Please benchmark (and share!) before using in such an environment.

 ### Compatibility

 Requires 1.9 or above.